Document/Target

 • RGB document color spaces are suitable for web, mobile or multimedia applications.

-• Multicolor color spaces are often used in HiFi packaging printing or in modern digital printing.
+• Multicolor color spaces are often used in HiFi packaging printing, ECG (Extended Color Gamut) printing or in modern digital printing.

 ZePrA supports the full spectrum of color spaces (Multicolor color spaces require a corresponding Multicolor license).
 If there are individual RGB or CMYK objects with embedded profiles in PDF files, these are converted to the document color space by default (except in Auto Setup mode Direct Color Conversion to the new Output Condition).
 If necessary, this can be changed in the Images/Vectors tab.
 For professional print productions, the data exchange is based on the PDF/X standard.